bibi21000/osticket-discord/README.md

 - Right click on your server in discord software
 - Select "Server parameters / Webhooks"
 - Create a new webhook
-- Copy the Webhook URL entirely, paste this into the `osTicket -> Admin -> Plugin -> Slack` config admin screen.
+- Copy the Webhook URL entirely, paste this into the `osTicket -> Admin -> Plugin -> Discord Notifier` config admin screen.